 It is 2015, and therefore finally a good time to write about Bimatoprost.
-The main reason for this is that at the end of January 2015, Allergan’s phase II clinical trials for the use of Bimatoprost for hair loss in humans are ending.
+The main reason for this is that at the end of January 2015, Allergan will end its phase II clinical trials for the use of Bimatoprost for hair loss in humans.
 It is expected that results will be announced shortly thereafter.

 What is Bimatoprost?

 Bimatoprost is a synthetic prostamide (= prostaglandin-ethanolamide) analog.
-Bimatoprost is sometimes mistakenly called a prostaglandin analog, since prostaglandins and prostamides are structurally similar to each other.
-Bimatoprost is increasingly being used in dermatological applications, including for hair loss and pigment related skin issues.
+It is sometimes mistakenly called a prostaglandin analog, since prostaglandins and prostamides are structurally similar to each other.
+Bimatoprost is increasingly being used in dermatological applications, including off-label for hair growth and pigment related skin issues.

 Prostaglandins were originally named due to the mistaken assumption that they were derived from the prostate gland and its secretions.
 I have written a number of posts on this blog regarding prostaglandin D2 (PGD2) and prostaglandin E2 (PGE2).
 PGD2 is especially important when it comes to hair loss.
 Bimatoprost is a prostamide F2α analog.
 Latanoprost and Travoprost are examples of prostaglandin F2α analogs.